narbtech/nAgent/twilio/twilio_gemini/README.md

 Gemini Voice Assistant
 This project is a Python-based voice assistant that uses Flask to serve a webhook, Twilio to handle phone calls, and the Gemini API for conversational AI.
 It can place outbound calls to a user and interact with them in real-time.
+The user can also call Twilio once the nGrok URL is updated in their Twilio webhook handling settings.

 Prerequisites
 Python 3.7+ installed on your system.